 - 2.5 – 3 oz bar of chocolate, broken into small chunks — this is approximately 1 cup of chocolate.
 I made this for the first time when in Oaxaca, so the chocolate is already pre-baked with cinnamon and sugar.
 If you’re in the USA, you can use one of these organic Mexican chocolate discs with cinnamon, broken into small pieces.
 If you use 1 cup of regular chocolate chunks instead, please add ½ teaspoon of cinnamon to your recipe.
 Note: the recipe is also great with a chili chocolate bar like this one.

-- Preheat oven to 350 degrees and spray a bread pan with non-stick spray or line it with a thin layer of vegetable oil.
+- Preheat oven to 350 degrees F / 175 degrees C and spray a bread pan with non-stick spray, or line it with a thin layer of vegetable oil or coconut oil.

-- In a medium-sized bowl, mix together the flour, salt, and baking soda.
+- In a medium-sized bowl, mix together the dry ingredients: flour, salt, and baking soda.

 - In a larger bowl, mash up the bananas until they are a paste, and then add the Greek yogurt, egg, brown sugar, vanilla, and coconut oil until well-blended.

-- Mix the dry ingredients into the larger bowl of wet ingredients until combined.
+- In batches, mix the dry ingredients into the larger bowl of wet ingredients until combined.

-- Slowly add the chocolate chunks and fold them into the batter.
+- Slowly add the chocolate broken into chunks and fold them into the batter.

 - Pour the batter into the bread pan.

 - Bake for about 50-60 minutes or until a toothpick comes out clean.
-(In Oaxaca this took a full 60 minutes, but depending on your oven and altitude, YMMV).
+(In Oaxaca this took a full 60 minutes, but depending on your oven and altitude… your mileage may vary).